 '''

 axes: List[str]

 Names of all axes that are described by the grid

 Type

 list

 cuboid: Cuboid

 dim: int

 The spatial dimension in which the grid is embedded

 Type

 int

 classmethod from_state(state)

 create a field from a stored state.

 Parameters

 state (dict) - The state from which the grid is reconstructed.

 Return type

 UnitGrid

 num_axes: int

 Number of axes that are not assumed symmetrically

 int

-periodic: List[bool]

-Flags that describe which axes are periodic

-Type

-list

 slice (indices)

 return a subgrid of only the specified axes

 Parameters

 indices (list) - Indices indicating the axes that are retained in the subgrid

 Returns

 The subgrid

 Return type

 UnitGrid

 property state: Dict[str, Any]

 the state of the grid

 Type

 dict

 to_cartesian()

 convert unit grid to CartesianGrid

 Return type

 CartesianGrid

 '''